anuragsetia/anuragsetia.github.io/index.md

 [COVID19 India Growth Analysis](2020/05/13/covid19-india-growth-analysis)

-If you want to see more of my wriring, here is all of my posts.
+If you want to see more of my writing, here is all of my posts.